The Gastrointestinal (GI) drugs market is a potentially huge market with many different indications, drug types, and treatment regimens.

 - Treatment period: 2 months

-- Number of sites required: 15 with South Korea, Romania, and Poland having 5 sites each.
+- The number of sites required: 15 with South Korea, Romania, and Poland having 5 sites each.

 - Competitive recruitment among sites.